tatethurston/TwirpScript/README.md

 ## Examples 🚀

+The documentation is a work in progress.
+Checkout the source code in examples directory:

-Checkout out the [fullstack example](https://github.com/tatethurston/twirpscript/blob/main/examples/basic-fullstack) for a minimal browser client and server implementation.
-Or the [authentication example](https://github.com/tatethurston/twirpscript/blob/main/examples/authentication).
+- The [fullstack example](https://github.com/tatethurston/twirpscript/blob/main/examples/basic-fullstack) shows a minimal browser client and server implementation.
+- The [authentication example](https://github.com/tatethurston/twirpscript/blob/main/examples/authentication) extends the fullstack example to demonstrate authentication using tokens.

+The examples also include testing via [jest](https://jestjs.io/).

 ## Compatibility 🛠